Challenges with seeing distant objects through telescopes

 MEMS deformable mirrors have pistons underneath the surface that can move to change the mirror surface, effectively controlling the shape of the light reflected from it.

-With the help of NASA SBIR programs and through internal development activities, BMC has developed new types of deformable mirrors and improved the cost of manufacturing deformable mirror hardware.
+With the help of NASA SBIR programs and through internal development activities, BMC has developed new types of deformable mirrors and improved the cost of manufacturing deformable mirror hardware for adaptive optics in astronomy

 Boston Micromachines’ deformable mirrors are now being used in space telescopes and observatories around the world.
-These observatories are exploring the universe by imaging astronomical phenomena at resolutions previously unattainable.
+These observatories are exploring the universe by imaging astronomical phenomena at resolutions previously unattainable due to the use of adaptive optics in astronomy.

 Perform at a higher level with the latest technology

-Boston Micromachines' continuous and segmented deformable mirrors are ideal for a range of applications in astronomy.
+Boston Micromachines' continuous and segmented deformable mirrors are ideal for a range of applications in adaptive optics in astronomy.

 BMC deformable mirrors enable sophisticated aberration compensation in an easy-to-use package.